Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

-\\ \textbf{Adversarial Training Overview.} Adversarial Training (AT) first generates adversarial samples, which aim to manipulate the original predictions and degrade model performance most with imperceptible perturbations.
-The models will then be trained with these adversarial samples.
-Formally, AT is formulated as the following min-max optimization problem:
+\\ \textbf{Adversarial Training Overview.} Adversarial Training (AT) generates adversarial samples, which degrade model performance most with imperceptible perturbations \cite{madry2017towards}.
+The models will then be trained with these adversarial samples to improve robustness.
+Formally, AT solves the following optimization problem:

-\textbf{Adversarial Training for Graphs.} Considering both the attributional and topological features of graphs, AT for graphs considers the following min-max optimization problem:
+\textbf{Adversarial Training for GNNs.} Considering both the attributional and topological features of graphs, AT for graphs considers the following min-max optimization problem: